pmensah28/C-Programming-Projects/README.md

 ## Overview

-This is a basic calculator program written in C. It is designed to perform the four fundamental arithmetic operations: addition, subtraction, multiplication, and division.
+This is a basic calculator program written in C. It is designed using the do while loop and switch to perform the four fundamental arithmetic operations: addition, subtraction, multiplication, and division.
 The program prompts the user to enter two operands and an operator, then displays the calculation result.

 ## Features